SanthoshKani/worker-markup/README.md

 This is the shared library defining public classes that constitute the worker interface to be used by consumers of the Markup Worker.
 The project can be found in [worker-markup-shared](worker-markup-shared).

 ### worker-markup
-This project contains the actual implementation of the Markup Worker.
+This project contains the entry point of the Markup Worker.
 It can be found in [worker-markup](worker-markup).

+### worker-markup-core
+This project contains the actual logic and implementation of the Markup Worker.
+It can be found in [worker-markup-core](worker-markup-core).

 ### worker-markup-container
 This project builds a Docker image that packages the Markup Worker for deployment.
 It can be found in [worker-markup-container](worker-markup-container).